1 pound thinly sliced skinless, boneless chicken breast

 Lebanese Eggplant Casserole (Shaykh al-Mihshi – which means “meal fit for a king”) is my mom’s most requested dish, and one of my all-time favorite meals.

-1 large eggplant or 2 small/medium (see note below about how to pick out an eggplant)
+2-3 small to medium sized eggplant (*see note below about how to pick out an eggplant)

 1/4 cup olive oil